 In 2008 The Woodland Trust acquired 857 acres (347 ha) of farmland, with some ancient woodland, near St Albans, and proposed to establish the largest new area of native woodland in the UK by planting and natural regeneration.
 Now 600,000 trees and shrubs have been planted, mainly by volunteers.
-Before the planting started members of the Hertfordshire Natural History Society (HNHS) recognised the important need to set up a monitoring project to chart the change in wildlife populations as the proposals were implemented.
+Before the planting started members of the Hertfordshire Natural History Society recognised the important need to set up a monitoring project to chart the change in wildlife populations as the proposals were implemented.
 An impressive team of volunteers, professionals and amateurs, has been assembled to cover many different species groups.
 Novice observers are also taking the opportunity to learn alongside the recorders.
 Photographic records have added to the data recorded, in what is possibly a unique project.
 The Group gives talks and runs guided walks.
 Records are deposited with the Hertfordshire Environmental Records Centre and relevant national databases.
 Three scientific papers have been published, with more planned.
-Three beautiful guidebooks produced by the Group: Heartwood Butterflies, Heartwood Wildflowers and Heartwood Arboretum, are for sale in local outlets.